 - The honorarium is for services conducted for the benefit of the University

 - The individual has not accepted such payments or expenses from more than five institutions over the last six months.

 FSIS generally is not involved with the tourist visa application process for foreign nationals.
 Foreign nationals may request an invitation letter.
-The purpose of the letter is to assist the applicant in substantiating his or her invitation to a consular officer.
+The purpose of the letter is to assist the applicant in substantiating their invitation to a consular officer.
 This letter is prepared by the inviting department and should:

 - Be written on U-M department letterhead

 - Address only the event and/or compensation for the event.
 Immigration regulations etc should not be addressed.

 Citizens of countries that participate in the Visa Waiver Program do not need to apply for a visa to enter the U.S. as a tourist.
 Instead, they should obtain an online travel authorization through the ESTA system prior to traveling to the U.S. This authorization is normally accepted for a period of two years.
 Starting 10/1/2022, individuals from a Visa Waiver Program country seeking to enter the U.S. via a land border will also be required to complete the ESTA registration.

 Visa application timelines depend on a variety of factors, including time of year, nationality or background of the applicant and they also vary from consulate to consulate.
 Therefore, visa applicants should apply for their visas as early as possible.